Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/README.md

  ### Step 4: Implementation

-1. Write the code found [here](https://github.com/ojasvi-shah/VSDSquadron-FM-Research-Internship-by-Ojasvi-Shah/tree/main/task6) in a folder named *Automatic_led* under the main *VSDSquadron_FM* folder.
+1. Write the code found [here](https://github.com/Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/tree/main/Automatic_led) in a folder named *Automatic_led* under the main *VSDSquadron_FM* folder.
 2. Then through *make build* and *sudo make flash* flash the code to the FPGA.
 3. Then connect the components as follows:

    ![Image](https://github.com/user-attachments/assets/2143e2b0-603f-4523-bdbd-51167e0c554a)

 4. Open docklight and choose serial communication with 9600 BAUDS and 1 stop bit.
 Ensure that the correct port is connected
 5. Then, test with your hand or another object.
-If the hand/object approaches the sensor at a distance closer than 5 cm, the buzzer will beep.
+If the hand/object approaches the sensor at a distance closer than 5 cm, the LED will Glow.
 You can verify the distance through docklight.